Luc45/tribe-local-plugin-updater/README.md

 On all of these folders:

+- event-tickets/common
+- the-events-calendar/common
+- the-events-calendar
+- events-pro
 - event-tickets
 - event-tickets-plus
 - events-community
 - events-community-tickets
 - events-filterbar
-- events-pro
-- event-tickets/common
-- the-events-calendar/common

 ### Requirements
 - NVM (https://github.com/nvm-sh/nvm), or a node version that is compatible with what the plugin uses (eg: node 8.9.4)